A complete guide to freezing food: What you can and can’t put in the freezer

 Advertisement

-Actually, most of food items can be put in the refrigerator.
+Actually, most food items can be put in the refrigerator.
 However, not all of them will keep their freshness and nutrients.
-For example, some plant foods such as legumes and some grains can be frozen, but will lose most of their minerals during the process.
+For example, some plant foods, such as legumes and grains, can be frozen, but they will lose most of their minerals during the process.
 Other foods can be preserved but still contain more nutrients than others.

-For effective freezing you will first need to make sure that the food is clean and doesn’t have any moisture.
-Also make sure you know what is going into the food’s container before you freeze it.
+For effective freezing, you will first need to ensure that the food is clean and has no moisture.
+Also, ensure you know what is going into the food container before you freeze it.
 Be sure everything is clean.
 In addition, before you begin to freeze any food, make sure that it has been stored at room temperature to promote longer storage.

 A complete guide to freezing food What you can and can't put in the freezer

-Here are some foods that you should not freeze :
+Here are 5 foods that you should not freeze :

 • Alcoholic beverages

-You shouldn’t freeze alcohol because they spoil very easily.
+You shouldn’t freeze alcohol because it spoils very easily.
 They tend to turn a green color when they are exposed to cold air.
 Any kind of alcohol should be rinsed out immediately after use.
 You should never prepare a drink with an open can or bottle of it.
-Once they have been stored for an extended period of time, they lose their pleasant flavor and aroma.
+Once they have been stored for an extended period, they lose their pleasant flavor and aroma.

 • Garlic

 This food item tends to go bad if left on ice.
 Even if you thaw it, you won’t like what comes out at the end of the day.
-In fact, if you eat too much frozen garlic, you could wind up with an adverse reaction that could make you sick.
+If you eat too much frozen garlic, you could wind up with an adverse reaction that could make you sick.
 For this reason, don’t leave garlic in the refrigerator.

 • Raw Eggs